It's been one year since I first went inside that house.

 - The '80s: Takes place on the one year anniversary of a 1986 botched exorcism.

-- Ambiguous Situation: Is Amy actually possessed by a demon and is the player actually a priest, or are they both just mental cases who belong in either prison, or an asylum?
+- Ambiguous Ending: The Multiple Endings suggest a couple of different resolutions to the story.
+Is Amy actually possessed by a demon and is the player actually a priest, or are they both just mental cases who belong in either prison, or an asylum?

 - Anti-Frustration Features: